-Sit at the Chef's Table of Florida's Finest Restaurants
+Sit at the Chef's Table at These Fine Florida Restaurants

 By Dalia Colon

 Like every great catch, Florida is the total package: beautiful on the outside and intriguing beneath the surface.
 Go behind-the-scenes of Florida dining when you sit at the chef’s table of the finest restaurants in the state.